Last Updated on August 4, 2022

-Stunning landscapes can be enjoyed from the top of a sand dune, and many recreational activities such as sand boarding and sand duning can be enjoyed on these peaks.
-But where can you find the most extraordinary dunes, as tall as mountains?
-South America is home to the biggest dunes on the planet, but some huge peaks can be found in Asia and the US, too.
+Stunning landscapes can be enjoyed from the top of a desert sand dune, and many recreational activities such as sand boarding and dune bashing can be enjoyed on these peaks.
+But where can you find the most extraordinary dunes, those as tall as mountains?

 Duna Federico Kirbus – Catamarca, Argentina